ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 For brain parcellation, we trained a 3D U-net model using the DevCCF P56 T2-weighted template and anatomical segmentations derived from AllenCCFv3.
-This template-based training strategy allows the model to produce accurate, multi-region parcellations without requiring large-scale annotated subject data.
+This template-based training strategy enables the model to produce accurate, multi-region parcellations without requiring large-scale annotated subject data.

-To harmonize intensity across specimens, input images were preprocessed using rank-based intensity normalization (`ants.rank_intensity(...)`).
-Spatial harmonization was achieved by affine and deformable alignment of each extracted brain to the P56 template prior to inference.
+To normalize intensity across specimens, input images were preprocessed using rank-based intensity normalization (`ants.rank_intensity(...)`).
+Spatial harmonization was achieved through affine and deformable alignment of each extracted brain to the P56 template prior to inference.
 In addition to the normalized image input, the network also receives prior probability maps derived from the atlas segmentations, providing additional spatial context.

-These resources are available via `get_antsxnet_data(...)`.
+This general parcellation deep learning framework has also been applied in collaboration with other groups pursuing related but distinct projects.
+In one case, a model variant was adapted for T2-weighted MRI using an alternative anatomical labeling scheme; in another, a separate model was developed for serial two-photon tomography (STPT) with a different parcellation set.
+All three models are accessible through a shared interface in ANTsXNet:
+`antspynet.mouse_brain_parcellation(...)`.
+Ongoing work is further extending this approach to embryonic mouse brain data.
+These independent efforts reflect broader community interest in adaptable parcellation tools and reinforce the utility of ANTsXNet as a platform for reproducible, extensible deep learning workflows.

 ### Evaluation and reuse

-To assess model generalizability, both brain extraction and parcellation models were evaluated on an external longitudinal dataset \[@Rahman:2023aa] with varied scanning parameters.
-The pipeline demonstrated robust performance without retraining, highlighting the utility of a template-driven, low-shot approach.
+To assess model generalizability, both the brain extraction and parcellation networks were evaluated on an independent longitudinal dataset comprising multiple imaging sessions with varied acquisition parameters [@Rahman:2023aa].
-All models, training scripts, and data resources are publicly available and designed for plug-and-play use within ANTsX workflows.
+Although each label or imaging modality required retraining, the process was streamlined by the reusable ANTsX infrastructure enabled by rapid adaptation with minimal overhead.
+These results illustrate the practical benefits of a template-based, low-shot strategy and modular deep learning framework.
+All trained models, associated training scripts, and supporting resources are openly available and designed for straightforward integration into ANTsX workflows.